Troyanovsky/Local_Whisper_GUI/README.md

 ```bash
 python3 app.py
 ```
+Options: use "-m" or "--model" to specify the model to use, including tiny, base, small, medium, large-v1, large-v2.
+Add '.en' to the end of the model name to use the English-only version.

 This will launch the Whisper Transcriber GUI.
 NOTE: it may take a while to download the model during the first time usage.
 Model used: Whisper Small.